hypernym-studio/nuxt-gsap/README.md

 }
 ```

-### Multiple plugins usage example
+### Multiple plugins

-✅ The module automatically registers plugins globally (after plugin activation in the settings), so you won’t have to worry about it (applies to all plugins).
+After activation, plugins are automatically registered and available globally, so you won’t have to worry about it (applies to all plugins).

 ```js
 // nuxt.config.js